scverse/rapids_singlecell/docs/installation.md

 ### Prebuilt wheels with RAPIDS dependencies

 To also install the RAPIDS stack via pip, use the `rapids` extra.
+This is the only RAPIDS dependency extra; select CUDA 12 or CUDA 13 with the package name (`rapids-singlecell-cu12` or `rapids-singlecell-cu13`), not with a CUDA-specific extra.
 This requires the `--extra-index-url` flag for the NVIDIA PyPI index:

 `````{tab-set}